Cart

 The opposition period begins after the formal examination date and the publication of the application for opposing the registration.
 It lasts for two months after the publication.

-What is the typical timeline for getting my trademark approved?
+What is the typical timeline for getting my trademark approved in Canada?

 There isn't a fixed timeline for trademark registration approval in Canada, but it typically takes about 18 months if there are no objections or oppositions.
 It usually takes 4 months after filing for a Canadian trademark to be published in the official journal.